AdamSajewicz/AdamSajewicz.github.io/_pages/about.md

 **Now I am**
 * strengthening my Java, Selenium and REST-Assured skills,
-* reinforcing his QA craftmanship with new technologies,
+* reinforcing my QA craftmanship with new technologies,
 * looking above and beyond the Selenium framework,
 * going back to the sources and rediscover the power of the testing theory,
 * actively getting test certificates.